kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 **1. Use it to execute simple asynchronous task/job**

 For this, using `Task` module is recommended instead.
-Depending on the your requirement, rolling out your own `GenServer` just to execute asynchronous job can be a bit too much.
+Depending on your requirement, rolling out your own `GenServer` just to execute asynchronous job can be too much.

 Implementing a `GenServer` with `Task.Supervisor` is **reasonable when you need more control over the task execution** such as error handling, monitoring and